Welcome to today's edition of the Rush 24-7 podcast.

 Spending levels.

-The level is what every new dollar's added to.
+The level is what every new dollar is added to.

-If they want to try to make the case that the stimulus bill is George W. Bush's, then shouldn't George W. Bush get all the credit for the stimulus that Obama and Biden are claiming for it.
+And now, if Obama and the White House and Democrats try to use this story to say that they are budget cutters, that they're responsible spenders, if they want to try to make the case that the stimulus bill is George W. Bush's, then shouldn't George W. Bush get all the credit for the stimulus that Obama and Biden are claiming for it?

 Bush only gets the blame for the spending, but not the credit for the supposed economic recovery Obama and Biden keep talking about.